tshrinivasan/twoot/README.md

 # TODO

-- Currently it is not accepting multiline text as input.
-Have to improve it to post multiline content
 - if charecter count is > 280, it wont publish.
 Make it to publish as a thread, if length > 280